 - Improving access to and movement around the home to enable the disabled person to care for another person such as a child or elderly parent.

-To request an assessment of your needs contact the Adult Social Care Team on 0300 200 1005 and for children aged 18 and under contact Surrey County Council on 0300 200 1006.
-If they feel an adaptation is needed they will forward their recommendations to the Housing Grants Team for consideration under a Disabled Facilities Grant.
+You can contact Surrey County Council by calling Adult Social Care Contact Centre on 0300 200 1005 to request an assessment of your needs.
+If they feel an adaptation is needed they will forward their recommendations to the Housing Grants Team at Epsom & Ewell Borough Council for consideration under a Disabled Facilities Grant.

-Three sets of criteria are applied to determine whether a grant can be given:
+Three sets of criteria are applied to determine whether a Disabled Facilities Grant can be given:

-- Is the adaptation necessary and appropriate to meet the disabled person's needs?
-This is determined by an occupational therapist
+- Is the adaption ‘necessary and appropriate’ to meet the disabled person’s needs?
+This is determined by an Occupational Therapist.

-- Is the adaptation reasonable and practicable taking into account the nature, layout, age and condition of the property?
-This is determined by our Housing Grants Team
+- Is the adaptation ‘reasonable and practicable’ taking into account the nature, layout, age and condition of the property?
+This is determined by the Housing Grants Team.

 - Based on a test of resources, does the applicant qualify financially?
-This is determined by our Housing Grants Team.
+This is determined by the Housing Grants Team.